klaasnienhuis/devfab/docs/guide/annotations/create.md

 ## Animated models

 Using `createAnnotationFromWorldPosition` together with the `click` event will work on animated models too.
-Make sure to replace the `{ pick: "fast" }` with `{ pick: "slow" }` to make sure the event is triggered when the model is animated.
+Make sure to replace the `{ pick: "fast" }` with `{ pick: "slow" }` to get click-results when the model is animated.
 However, the annotations will not move with the model.
 To make annotations stick to the model, use the `createAnnotation` function.
 It casts a ray and "glues" the annotation to the model where the ray intersects.

 ```js
 api.createAnnotation(